DooPhiLong/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Solution.md

 ![image](https://user-images.githubusercontent.com/120476961/225853933-3bb3a7a1-18ad-458c-8c54-6000dfbb0948.png)

 ### 10/ In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+- DATEADD : This function adds a number (a signed integer) to a datepart of an input date, and returns a modified date/time value.
+For example, you can use this function to find the date that is 7000 minutes from today: number = 7000, datepart = minute, date = today.
 ```sql
 select
 s.customer_id,